 Data is as of April, 2020 and excludes all indexes' constituents in the Financials sector.
-Sources: FactSet, MarketGrader, China Securities Index Co.
+Sources: FactSet, MarketGrader, China Securities Index Co

 Another source of concern for investors should be the large stakes the benchmarks own in some of the country's banks, many of which are highly leveraged, particularly among SOEs.
 One of our preferred ways of measuring bank leverage is by calculating what we call Tangible Equity Ratio, which refers to the percentage that each bank's non-performing assets represent relative to its tangible equity and its loss reserves.
-As shown in Figure

-17, 29% of all banks in the CSI 300 Index have non-performing assets that exceed 10% of their tangible equity plus their loss reserves, while for the SOE benchmark the number is 22% and, surprisingly, for MSCI China it is 30%.
-Among the six banks in MarketGrader's Growth Leaders, none have a ratio that exceeds 10%.
+As shown in Figure 17, 29% of all banks in the CSI 300 Index have non-performing assets that exceed 10% of their tangible equity plus their loss reserves, while for the SOE benchmark the number is 22% and, surprisingly, for MSCI China it is 30%.
+The CSI MarketGrader China New Economy Index doesn't hold any banks.